-Item Sub-item Information Data Source

-Reconstruction Principles The Reconstruction Design Council in response to the Great East Japan Earthquake prepared the report and seven principles for reconstruction were proposed.
+Item Sub-item Information Data Source Reconstruction Principles The Reconstruction Design Council in response to the Great East Japan Earthquake prepared the report and seven principles for reconstruction were proposed.
 (1) For us, the surviving, there is no other starting point for the path to recovery than to remember and honor the many lives that have been lost.
 Accordingly, we shall record the disaster for eternity, including through the creation of memorial forests and monuments, and we shall have the disaster scientifically analyzed by a broad range of scholars to draw lessons that will be shared with the world and passed down to posterity.
 (2) Given the vastness and diversity of the disaster region, we shall make community-focused reconstruction the foundation of efforts towards recovery.
 The national government shall support that reconstruction through general guidelines and institutional design.
 (3) In order to revive disaster-afflicted Tohoku, we shall pursue forms of recovery and reconstruction that tap into the region's latent strengths and lead to technological innovation.
 We shall strive to develop this region's socioeconomic potential to lead Japan in the future.
 (4) While preserving the strong bonds of local residents, we shall construct disaster resilient safe and secure communities and natural energy-powered region.
 (5) Japan's economy cannot be restored unless the disaster areas are rebuilt.
 The disaster areas cannot be truly rebuilt unless Japan's economy is restored.
 Recognizing these facts, we shall simultaneously pursue reconstruction of the afflicted areas and revitalization of the nation.
 (6) We shall seek an early resolution of the nuclear accidents, and shall devote closer attention to support and recovery efforts for the areas affected by the accidents.
-(7) All of us living now shall view the disaster as affecting our own lives, and shall pursue reconstruction with a spirit of solidarity and mutual understanding that permeates the entire nation. recon

-Key issues N/A

-Organizations National Level: Reconstruction Agency (established in Feb.
-2012) Prefecture level: Branch office of Reconstruction Agency Reconstruction Headquarters of prefectural government City/Town Level: Implementing body for reconstruction esp. land use planning recon1

-Finance by the local governments.
-Therefore, central governments directly provide fund to the local governments as well as su the activities done by local governments.
-To secure the fund for reconstruction, central governments established "Special Tax for Reconstruction" and will raise a Bond for Reconstruction".
+(7) All of us living now shall view the disaster as affecting our own lives, and shall pursue reconstruction with a spirit of solidarity and mutual understanding that permeates the entire nation. recon Key issues N/A National Level: Reconstruction Agency (established in Feb.
+2012) Organizations Prefecture level: Branch office of Reconstruction Agency Reconstruction Headquarters of prefectural government City/Town Level: Implementing body for reconstruction esp. land use planning recon1 Finance Since required amount of fund for reconstruction is too large to bear by the local governments.
+Therefore, central government will directly provide fund to the local governments as well as subsidy to the activities done by local governments.
 To secure the fund for reconstruction, central government established "Special Tax for Reconstruction" and will raise a "Special Bond for Reconstruction".
-Reconstruction funds in prefectural level will be prepared and some MOF recon3

-Support from Private Companies N/A

-Support from abroad N/A
+Reconstruction funds in prefectural level will be prepared and some of reconstruction works will be done using the funds.
+MOF recon3 Support from Private Companies N/A Support from abroad N/A